 • Deacon Joseph Gorini, member of the CESJ Board of Counselors, has been invited to submit a series of articles or videos on economic justice to Catholic Online, possibly the single largest Catholic internet presence.
 This ties in very well with a number of other connections CESJ has been making recently, all with a fundamentally sound natural law/reason-based approach to all forms of justice.

-• CESJ is exploring the possibility of jointly sponsoring some events to introduce key elements of the Just Third Way to religious teachers and leaders of all faiths, possibly having a “pilot” event as early as February, when CESJ’s Belgian Fellow, Astrid U., will be visiting for a week from the University of Leuven as part of her program in getting a Master’s degree in economics.
+• CESJ is exploring the possibility of jointly sponsoring some JU (that's "Justice University" for those not in the know) events to introduce key elements of the Just Third Way to religious teachers and leaders of all faiths, possibly having a “pilot” event as early as February, when CESJ’s Belgian Fellow, Astrid U., will be visiting for a week from the University of Leuven as part of her program in getting a Master’s degree in economics.

 • CESJ is also still working on surfacing student interns or others willing to put together a short promotional video to launch the Campaign for Distributive Justice to fund a number of projects over the coming year.